halbritter-lab/nephro_candidate_score/gene_score/features/scripts/README.md

 #### Description
 This script extracts paralogues of protein-coding genes from Ensembl Biomart.
 It determines the number of close paralogues above the 95th percentile (Target \%ID and Query \%ID).
-Target \%ID = percentage of identical amino acids in the paralogue compared with the gene of interest Query \%ID = percentage of identical amino acids in the gene of interest compared with the paralogue.
+Target \%ID = percentage of identical amino acids in the paralogue compared with the gene of interest
+Query \%ID = percentage of identical amino acids in the gene of interest compared with the paralogue

 #### Required libraries
 - `tidyverse`: for data processing.